-The inclusive-jet cross sections are defined for NC DIS events at hadron level in the kinematic region $150\,\text{GeV}^2 < Q^2 < 15000\,\text{GeV}^2$ and 0.2 < y < 0.7.
-Hadron-level jets are identified using the same algorithm described in Section 4.3 for detector-level jets.
+In an inclusive-jet measurement, each jet that passes the selection criteria is counted individually.
+Consequently, events might contribute multiple times to the cross section.
+The inclusive-jet cross sections are defined for NC DIS events at hadron level in the kinematic region 150 GeV2 < Q^2 < 15,000 GeV2 and 0.2 < y < 0.7.
+Hadron-level jets are identified using the same algorithm described in Sect.
+4.3 for detector-level jets.
 The jets are defined in terms of hadrons, leptons and photons with a lifetime of more than 10 ps, excluding neutrinos.
-Jets were considered in the kinematic region of $-1 < \eta{\text{lab}} < 2.5$ and $7\,\text{GeV} < p{\perp,\text{Breit}} < 50\,\text{GeV}$.
-The cross-section measurement was performed double-differentially in Q^2 and $p{\perp,\text{Breit}}$.
-The measured cross sections are defined for a ratio of $e^-p:e^+p$ collisions of 6:5, corresponding to the collected luminosity.
-The cross sections are defined at QED Born-level, i.e. at leading order in QED, but including the running of the electromagnetic coupling.
+Jets were considered in the kinematic region of $-1 < \eta{lab} < 2.5$ and 7 GeV < $p{\perp, \text{Breit}}$ < 50 GeV.
+The cross-section measurement was performed double-differentially in Q^2 and $p{\perp,Breit}$.
+To allow direct comparison, the binning choice was taken from the corresponding H1 analysis [9].
+It was verified that this is also a reasonable choice for the ZEUS detector.
+The measured cross sections are defined for a ratio of e^-p : e^+p collisions of 6:5, corresponding to the collected luminosity.
+The cross sections are defined at QED Born-level, i.e. at leading order in QED, but including the running of the electromagnetic

 All available NLO and NNLO QCD calculations treat the underlying partons as massless.
-To minimise the differences between the jet definitions at hadron and parton level, massless parton-level jets were reconstructed in the QCD calculations and the present analysis was performed using massless hadron-level jets.
-Cross sections for massless and massive jets differ.
+To minimise the differences between the jet definitions at hadron and parton level, massless parton-level jets were reconstructed in the QCD calculations (from the quarks and gluons arising from the matrix elements) and the present analysis was performed using massless hadron-level jets.
+Correction factors were derived to make comparisons between jets constructed according to the two jet definitions possible, see Sect.
+8. Cross sections for massless and massive jets differ.
 When treated consistently, the choice is not expected to influence conclusions drawn from the cross sections, such as the determination of α_s .